-The audio console that Ashok Panwalkar and team at Philips had conceived and executed for Indian automobiles is an example of concurrent design and engineering capabilities and collaboration between two different appliances (Philips) and engineering giants (Maruti).
+The audio console that Ashok Panwalkar and the team at Philips had conceived and executed for Indian automobiles is an example of concurrent design and engineering capabilities and collaboration between two different appliances (Philips) and engineering giants (Maruti).

 Evolution of Industrial Design-Post IDC:

 When he joined IDC, monopoly was a key in the market.
 People had limited choices for cars or any other product.
 If somebody wanted to buy a scooter one had to wait for 5-6 years.
 So the Industrial design profession was recognized only by only audio product manufacturing companies.
-After the Design program he had to carry his portfolio and keep knocking doors of various companies for the job.
-When our country opened up, market was flooded with international brands in all product segments.
-This turned out to be threat to local businesses and their existence.
+After the Design program, he had to carry his portfolio and keep knocking doors of various companies for the job.
+When our country opened up, the market was flooded with international brands in all product segments.
+This turned out to be a threat to local businesses and their existence.